karol11/reactive_json/README.md

 # reactive_json
-C++ library that parses JSONs directly into the application data structures, skipping all irrelevant pieces of data.
+## A C++ library that parses JSONs directly into the application data structures, skipping all irrelevant pieces of data.

-99% of time applications read JSONs to fill-out their own data structures.
+99% of applications read JSONs to their own data structures.
 Existing parser provide two different approaches to do so:

 * Read it to the Document Object Model (DOM) and later convert these DOM nodes to application objects.
+This leads to the huge memory and CPU consumption.
 * Parse JSON with some SAX/StAX parser (that's actually a lexer) providing it with hand-written ingenious state machine, that will:
   * map keys to fields,
   * switch contexts on object and arrays start/end,